raspberrypilearning/electricity-generation/en/step_2.md

 set [bioenergy v] to (10)
 ```

-The table below also shows the figures you need to change the resources to:
+The below also shows the same figures you need to input but this time in table form:
 Resource Type | UK |
 --- | --- | --- | ---
 **Non-renewables** | 64 |